Sir Geoff Boycott OBE is a former Yorkshire and England Cricketer

-Geoff Boycott began an illustrious Test career only two years later in the first Test of the summer against Australia.
+He began an illustrious Test career only two years later in the first Test of the summer against Australia.

-In 1977 he scored 191 against Australia in the fourth Test at Leeds, becoming the first cricketer to score his one hundredth first class century in a Test match.
+In 1977 he scored 191 against Australia in the fourth Test at Leeds, becoming the first cricketer to score his one-hundredth first-class century in a Test match.

-Boycott was always a controversial figure and spent three years from 1974-77 in self-imposed exile from the England team.
+Sir Geoff was always a controversial figure and spent three years from 1974-77 in self-imposed exile from the England team.
 He claimed he had simply lost his appetite for Test cricket.

-In his “comeback” Test against Australia at Trent Bridge in 1977 he famously ran out Derek Randall in front of his home crowd before going to make a century.
+In his “comeback” Test against Australia at Trent Bridge in 1977, he famously ran out Derek Randall in front of his home crowd before going to make a century.

-Geoff Boycott was appointed vice-captain for the ensuing tour of Pakistan and New Zealand that winter, and took over as captain in 1978.
+Geoff Boycott was appointed vice-captain for the ensuing tour of Pakistan, and New Zealand that winter, and took over as captain in 1978.

 In 1980 he was awarded an OBE,

 His England career finished in 1982 as he joined the ‘rebel’ tour of South Africa, and further controversy followed in 1983 when he was sacked by Yorkshire, only to return on a tidal wave of public support